Galois structure of the holomorphic differentials of curves: Introduction

 The case when $G$ is a cyclic group and the ramification of $X\to X/G$ is arbitrary was initiated by Valentini and Madan \cite[Thm.
 1]{vm} who considered cyclic $p$-groups (and also revisited cyclic $p'$-groups \cite[Thm.
 2]{vm}).
 The case of general cyclic $G$ was treated by Karanikolopoulos and the third author \cite[Thm.
 7]{SK}.
 In these papers, formulas are given of the multiplicities of the indecomposable direct $k[G]$-module summands of $\HH^0(X,\Omega_X)$ in terms of invariants introduced by Boseck \cite{Boseck} when constructing bases of holomorphic differentials.
 These Boseck invariants have also been used by Rzedowski-Calder\'{o}n, Villa-Salvador and Madan \cite{csm} and Marques and Ward \cite{marquesward} for some other groups under additional hypotheses on the cover $X\to X/G$.
 A different, general approach to determining the decomposition of coherent cohomology groups into indecomposable direct summands was developed by Borne in \cite{Borne:06}, using the notion of rings with several objects.
 Some formulas concerning the case of cyclic groups and curves are given in \cite[\S 7.2]{Borne:06}.

 The goal of this article is to determine the decomposition of $\HH^0(X,\Omega_X)$ into a direct sum of indecomposable $k[G]$-modules for every group $G$ with non-trivial cyclic Sylow $p$-subgroups.
 Even though there are only finitely many isomorphism classes of indecomposable $k[G]$-modules in this case, $G$ can have quite a complicated structure.
 For example, every finite simple non-abelian group has a non-trivial cyclic Sylow subgroup for at least one prime (see, e.g., \cite[Prop.
 3]{Hiss} for a proof).
-Our main objective is to prove that the $k[G]$-module structure of $\HH^0(X,\Omega_X)$ is uniquely determined by the ramification data and associated characters of closed points of $X$ which are ramified over $X/G$.
+Our main objective is to prove that the $k[G]$-module structure of $\HH^0(X,\Omega_X)$ is uniquely determined by the ramification data consisting of the lower ramification groups and the associated characters of closed points of $X$ that are ramified over $X/G$.